ZEJIA-LIU/web-softwaretools-plain/report/Background.md

 Q5: 16/20 people have not surfed any online pet stores before as they prefer to go to offline stores more.

  Consumers do not quite believe in the credibility of the online platforms and show very limited acceptance on this new type of pet shopping.
-Therefore our group plan to make the webpage pet info present & search only and leave trade & contact information in the footnote.
-In this way, customers can contact shop owner directly after they see sth they interested in and make purchase thereafter.
+Therefore our group plans to make the webpage pet info present & search only and leave trade & contact information in the footnote.
+In this way, customers can contact the shop owner directly after they see s something they are interested in and make a purchase thereafter.

 Q6: